 The Society supports high-quality research and publication relating to Scotland’s past by making grants and awards.
 Grants are available on a competitive basis, to help cover the costs of archaeological and historical research relating to Scotland.

 Grants are made on the recommendation of the Grants and Awards Committee and the approval of the Society’s Council.
 More information on the dissemination of individual grants is available below.
-The main funding stream is through Grants, with individual awards with specific remits also available.
+The main funding streams are through Grants and the Young and Student Fellows Grants, and specific named awards with individual remits are also available.
 Council warmly welcomes applications for Grants and other Awards as specified below.
+For grants relating to “the judicious restoration and repair of buildings of historical and antiquarian interest in Scotland, England, France, Spain, Italy, Germany and Greece but especially in Scotland” please apply to the The Dalrymple Donaldson Fund.

 Grants are available to anyone wishing to undertake high quality research relating to Scotland’s past